Cold Leads: How To Generate And Convert Them To Boost Revenue?

 It is always better to withdraw yourself when you see such signs.
 There is no use following up on leads who don’t intend to convert.
 However, try not to give up all hopes.
 It is good to check on them once every two months because you never know.
 Maybe a need arises after a few months, and when that happens, there are chances that they will reach out to you.

-As you now know what cold leads are and how you can nurture them, you are only a few steps away from witnessing a boom in your business.
+As you now know how to get cold leads and nurture them, you are only a few steps away from witnessing a boom in your business.
 What are you waiting for?
 It is time to enter the battleground!

 You can categorize cold, warm, and hot leads based on how willing they are to make a purchase.
 While hot leads are super easy to convert, you may have a tough time converting cold leads.